Chadwick Boseman

+Life and career

-Early life and education
+Early years and education

-Chadwick Aaron Boseman was born and raised in Anderson, South Carolina, the son of Carolyn (née Mattress) and Leroy Boseman, both African-American.
+Chadwick Aaron Boseman was born and raised in Anderson, South Carolina, the son of Carolyn (née Mattress) and Leroy Boseman, both African American.
 His mother was a nurse, and his father worked at a textile factory and managed an upholstery business.
 In his youth, Boseman practiced martial arts, and continued this training as an adult.
 As a child, he wanted to become an architect.
 According to Boseman, DNA testing indicated that some of his ancestors were Jola people from Guinea-Bissau, Krio people and Limba people from Sierra Leone, and Yoruba people from Nigeria.

 Boseman graduated from T. L. Hanna High School in 1995, where he played on the basketball team.
 In his junior year, he wrote his first play, Crossroads, and staged it at the school after a classmate was shot and killed.
 He competed in Speech and Debate in the National Speech and Debate Association at T. L. Hanna.
 He placed eighth in Original Oratory at the 1995 National Tournament.
 He was recruited to play basketball at college but chose the arts instead, attending college at Howard University in Washington, D.C., and graduating in 2000 with a Bachelor of Fine Arts in directing.
 While at Howard, he worked in an African American–oriented bookstore near the university, which friend Vanessa German said was important and inspirational to him; he drew on his experience there for his play Hieroglyphic Graffiti.

 His teachers at Howard included Al Freeman Jr. and Phylicia Rashad, who became a mentor.
 Rashad helped raise funds, notably from her friend and prominent actor Denzel Washington, so that Boseman and other classmates could attend the Oxford Summer Program of the British American Drama Academy at Balliol College, Oxford, in England, to which they had been accepted.
 Boseman wanted to write and direct, and initially began studying acting to learn how to relate to actors.
 He attended the program in 1998, and he developed an appreciation for the playwriting of William Shakespeare; additionally, he studied the works of various dramatists, including Samuel Beckett and Harold Pinter.
 He also traveled to Africa for the first time while at college, working in Ghana with his professor Mike Malone "to preserve and celebrate rituals with performances on a proscenium stage"; he said it was "one of the most significant learning experiences of [his] life".
 After he returned to the U.S., he took additional course work in film studies, graduating from New York City's Digital Film Academy.